-Who deals with ERP Software will hear time and again about standardised or individual systems.
-The designation alone basically already clarifies what we are talking about.
-Nevertheless, we hear the question again and again: why a standardised ERP solution?
-Or customised programming instead of a standard ERP?
+Who deals with ERP Software If you're familiar with standardised or individual systems, you'll hear about them again and again.
+The name alone basically clarifies what it is.
+Nevertheless, we keep hearing the question: why a standardised ERP solution?
+Or why customised programming instead of a standard ERP?

 Standard defined

 A standardised ERP system is software that already covers all the "standard" functions that a company needs.
 Small and medium-sized companies in particular, which have less complex Work processes are often well served by such a solution.
-However, the demands and company-specific processes are becoming more and more complex.
-A standardised system is then often not sufficient.
-Nevertheless, for many companies it is advisable to use a standardised solution.
+However, the requirements and company-specific processes are becoming increasingly complex.
+A standardised system is often not enough.
+Nevertheless, it is advisable for many companies to use a standardised solution.

 Standardised ERP systems are much cheaper than customised solutions.
 In addition, they can usually be implemented much more quickly.
 They also often offer advantages in terms of maintenance and servicing, as they can always be updated, for example.
 The "fixed" functions also have their advantages, as they are based on tried and tested processes.
 This allows companies to improve their workflows by simply adapting them to the system - and not the other way round.
 Training is also easier with standardised Business Software often already included in the package.
-This significantly reduces the risk of time and cost increases.
-In addition, standardised software is characterised by its good quality.
-Often with some distance to an individually created software.
+This can significantly reduce the risk of time and cost increases.
+Standardised software is also characterised by its good quality.
+Often at some distance from customised software.

 Not everything works with a standard ERP

 The disadvantage is and remains, of course, that there are hardly any companies today whose work processes are covered by a standardised solution.
-In addition, it often happens that standardised business software is based on hardware components that a customer has to buy additionally.
-The functions in a standard ERP solution that are not required by the respective company also prove to be a disadvantage.
+In addition, it is often the case that standardised business software is based on hardware components that a customer has to buy in addition.
+The functions in a standardised ERP solution that are not required by the respective company also prove to be a disadvantage.
 Rather a sign of poor Usability.

-Nevertheless, the advantages (quality, proven processes, little risk, etc) of a standard ERP predominate.
-However, no clear recommendation can be made.
+Nevertheless, the advantages (quality, proven processesrisk, etc.) of a standard ERP.
+However, it is not possible to make a clear recommendation.
 Ultimately, the decision for or against a standardised ERP solution must be made individually for each company.

 The third way : standard ERP plus individual development